Staff and friends, 2010. Photo: Rick Egan, The Salt Lake Tribune.

 On some occasions, they even wear costumes.

 The shop gets its family name from Jennifer McGrew.
-She started sewing and building costumes as a youngster.
+She started sewing and building costumes and props as a youngster.
 Some forty plus years later, she still hasn’t been able to kick this habit.